franzparks/treadstone/README.md

 2. Add blog functionality

-3. Add a backend (Firebase for starters)
+3. Add a backend (Firebase for starters and then something else later)